 LED therapy is the most defined facial therapy.
-This type of facial involves the different lights, each with a different wavelength to treat different kinds of skin issues.
-For example, the blue light can be used to cure inflammation, whereas the red one can be used to heal the damaged and worn-out cells of the skin.
+This type of facial involves different lights, each with a different wavelength to treat different kinds of skin issues.
+For example, You can use blue light to cure inflammation, whereas you can use red to heal the damaged and worn-out cells of the skin.

 Recommended for: Aging, acne-prone skin

-This facial can be done by an aesthetician as well one can DIY it at home by purchasing a microneedling pen.
+An aesthetician can do this facial, or one can DIY it at home by purchasing a microneedling pen.
 Usually, a numbing cream is applied to make the area anesthetized where the needles are to be injected.
-The needles go deep in the skin and promote collagen growth, elastin growth, proper blood regulation, and relieve stress as well, which is a bonus.
-All these help in skin tightening, skin brightening, and preventing the skin from all kinds of aging symptoms.
+The needles go deep in the skin and promote collagen growth, elastin growth, proper blood regulation, and relieve stress, which is a bonus.
+All these help skin tightening, skin brightening, and prevent the skin from all kinds of aging symptoms.

 9. Acupuncture Facial

 This is a kind of facial that comes under Microneedling.
 I am sure most people have seen this or heard about this.
 It involves injecting tiny needles on your face.
 The thought of a needle might be scary, but it does not cause any pain.
-It is regarded as one of the relaxing types of facials since it uses an all-natural technique. performed by professionals and the sole purpose of it to make your skin better and relieve you from stress.
+It is regarded as one of the relaxing types of facials since it uses an all-natural technique.
+Performed by professionals, and the sole purpose is to make your skin better and relieve you from stress.

-These tiny needles help in skin tightening, improved blood circulation, minimizing aging symptoms, and stimulating collagen growth.
-Although it involves injecting more than one tiny needles through your skin, it is not that complex as other facials require a follow-up routine.
+These tiny needles help skin tightening, improve blood circulation, minimize aging symptoms, and stimulate collagen growth.
+Although it involves injecting more than one tiny needle through your skin, it is not that complex as other facials require a follow-up routine.
 In this, you will no pain and only be more relaxed.